-- Get a full, free UK bank account up and running in 20 minutes, with your card delivered within seven days.
+- Quick set up.
+Get a full, free UK bank account up and running in 20 minutes, with your card delivered within seven days.

-- Free cash withdrawals abroad and no foreign transaction fees.
+- Good for foreign travel.
+Free cash withdrawals abroad and no foreign transaction fees.

-- Slick and streamlined mobile app that’s packed with budgeting and saving features, including spending categorisation and saving goals.
+- Slick and streamlined mobile app.
+The app is packed with budgeting and saving features, including spending categorisation and saving goals.
 These can help you to understand your money better, cut back on unnecessary spending and save more.

-- As a reasonably new bank, Starling does not yet offer more complex services such as mortgages.
-Starling’s ‘Marketplace’ does however, offer competitive pensions, mortgages and insurance from other growing fintech companies.
+- Limited offering.
+As a reasonably new bank, Starling does not yet offer more complex services such as its own mortgages.
+Instead, it as a £2 billion plus portfolio of specialist mortgages from its acquisition of buy-to-let lender Fleet Mortgages in 2021 and buying up a book of mortgages from Masthaven in 2022.
+Starling’s ‘Marketplace’ also offers competitive pensions, mortgages and insurance from other growing fintech companies.

 Cost of use